bitwarden/help/_articles/features/folders.md

 - From the **My Vault** view, select the Vault items you want to move and use the top-level {% icon fa-cog %} gear dropdown to select the {% icon fa-share %} **Move Selected** button.
 On the Move Selected dialog box, choose the Folder you want to move the item(s) to:

    {% image manage-items/add-to-folder-move.png Move item to a Folder %}

+{% callout success %}
+Items [shared from an Organization]({{site.baseurl}}/article/share-to-a-collection/) can be added to your personal Folders, and doing so will only impact how the item appears in your Personal Vault (i.e. adding an item to a Folder won't give anyone access to that Folder, or change whether it's in a Folder in their Vaults).
+{% endcallout %}